-For tax year 2022, there are a number of (mostly temporary) tax changes thanks to the American Rescue Plan Act (ARPA) of 2021.
+For tax year 2023, there are a number of (mostly temporary) tax changes thanks to the American Rescue Plan Act (ARPA) of 2021.
 These provisions involve the Child Tax Credit, the Child and Dependent Care Credit, unemployment benefits, and more.

 Given the changing nature of tax law and the complexity of our tax rules, planning is essential.
-We can help keep you informed of legislative action that may affect your tax situation and develop tax-efficient strategies for you.
+We can help keep you informed of legislative action that may impact your financial situation and develop efficient strategies with you.

-2022 Tax Rates
+2023 Tax Rates

 10%

 12%

 22%

 24%

 32%

 35%

 37%